Gattuboyenabhavana/learning-challenge-season-2/README.md

 in this type conversation by giving input() command we get out put from the user by watching this tutorial https://youtu.be/_uQrJ0TkZlc

 Day-3
-in day three i've learnt, how to use strings in python ?now i done one simple programm bye using three strings(""").in python grammar is very important,by watching this tutorial https://youtu.be/_uQrJ0TkZlc
+in day-3 i've learnt, how to use strings in python ?now i done one simple programm bye using three strings(""").in python grammar is very important,by watching this tutorial https://youtu.be/_uQrJ0TkZlc

+Day-4
+at day-4 i've learn,what are called'Formatted strings','Length' len is an built in function &'upper&Lower case'.by using this tutorialhttps://youtu.be/_uQrJ0TkZlc